Rules and Details

 Lunging of horses on Polo field only away from ridden horses.

-Jackets, Blazers and sleeveless shirts are strictly forbidden uniform.
+Jackets, Blazers and sleeveless shirts are strictly forbidden uniform, except for Medium and Advanced level where Jackets may be worn.
 Gloves must be worn in Dressage.

 All riders must provide own numbers which must be displayed on both sides of their horse, numbers as per the timed draw.